reedmusic/reedmusic.github.io/mt-induction2022/index.md

 [Click here](https://github.com/reedmusic/reedmusic.github.io/raw/master/mt-induction2022/Tech Preparation.docx) to download the Preparation Work (you may need to right-click and Save As).
 Please bring this to **your first lesson in September**.
 Let me know if you have any questions; address above.

+### Getting ready guide

+To help students get ahead for their new course, the school has published a series of optional activities to bridge hte gap between Y11 and Y12.
+[Click here]( to download the Getting Ready for A Level Music Technology guide.

 ## 2. Headphones

 You will need a good-quality pair of headphones.
 You do not need to spend a lot of money, but the headphones must be designed for studio use.